cresta-eu/pm_mpi_lib/README.md

 ==========

 This repository holds source code for the pm_mpi_lib library.
 There are also two small test harnesses that demonstrate how to call the library functions from Fortran and C codes.
 Furthermore, the test folder contains readme files that explain exactly how to integrate the pm_mpi_lib source with the DL_POLY (v4.05) and CP2K (v2.6.14482) source codes.
 Run make to build the pm_mpi_lib object and module (*.mod) files.
 The make also builds executables for two test harnesses written in C and Fortran.
+When building for gnu and intel environments run make CFLAGS_EXTRA="-std=c99".

 The following text describes the interface provided by the three functions of the pm_mpi_lib library.